aaronstanek/PythonPasswordUtility/README.md

 **Example:**

-The command below will generate a password of length 7, containing uppercase letters, lowercase letters, numerals, restricted punctuation characters, and spaces.
+The command below will generate a password of length 7, only containing uppercase letters, lowercase letters, numerals, restricted punctuation characters, and spaces.
 It does this by combining the `zr` shorthand with the `s` character set.